DelaneyDesign Home Page

 Initial design concepts

 This is where you, the client, get to rest and wait to see the goods.
 Delaney Design will create “comps” for your review based on the results of our research and discovery phases.
-Initial comps will be presented via the web as static images (usually 1 or 2 comps are presented, depending upon the complexity of the site and the project budget).
+An initial design "comp" will be presented via the web, either as a partially working page, or as a static image (usually just one design is presented, with the possibility of an alternate design being offered as required and allowed by the project budget).

 Design review and revisions

-After you review the comp(s), we’ll meet (either in person or on the phone) to discuss your feedback and comments.
+After you review the design, we’ll meet to discuss your feedback and comments (a phone meeting is often sufficient).
 This phase may require some back-and-forth where Delaney Design will make design changes based on your feedback until we arrive at a final design that you are pleased with.
 Please note that a reasonable amount of “design and review” time will be built into the project proposal, and that if this phase grows beyond that amount, you will be notified before incurring additional expense.

 Build and test